nconklindev/birt-docs/docs/birt-studio/01-getting-started/terminology.md

 ### Column

-The item that is selected in the [Report Data Object](#report-data-object) to be returned in the report design.
+The item that is selected in the [Report Data Object](#report-data-object) to be returned in the report design, or can be computed from existing data in a report.
 A vertical series of objects within a table or chart.
 Used with a capital *C*olumn when differentiating between Crosstab Columns and RDO columns (when used in the same context).

 ### Column header